-Vegetable Gardening Tips For A Great Harvest!
+Vegetable Gardening Tips for a Bountiful Harvest!

 These gardening tips will help you plan effectively and get the most out of your efforts.
 Backyard vegetable gardening can be as simple or as involved as you wish.
 Generally, you get out of the experience what you invest in it.
 The only exception to this rule is when you start your home garden without doing some research first.
 You can pour hundreds of hours (and dollars) into a project that yields disappointing results if you don’t have the right information.